 Answering the call on financed emissions

-Growing our green and sustainable finance business
+Growing our green and sustainable finance (GSF) business

 Managing our ESG and climate-related risk proactively